ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ------- SEPARATE PAGE WITH AN IMAGE -------

-Welcome to React Convention was of doing apps
+Welcome to React Convention way of doing apps

 ------- SEPARATE PAGE WITH AN IMAGE -------